-Dog dead after fire in East Spencer home - Salisbury Post
+Dog dies in East Spencer home fire - Salisbury Post

-Dog dead after fire in East Spencer home
+Dog dies in East Spencer home fire

-EAST SPENCER – A fire in the basement of a residence at 610 Andrews St. on Saturday night left one dog dead.
+EAST SPENCER — A fire in the basement of a residence at 610 Andrews St. on Saturday night left a dog dead.

 East Spencer Fire Chief Shawn McBride said the fire damaged a bedroom in the basement of the home and smoke worked its way to the second floor.
 The fire, which happened around 7 p.m., was extinguished shortly after firefighters arrived on scene and attacked it from the basement.